moranmaxb/general-python-guide/README.md

 # general-python-guide
-A short guide on an introduction to Python
+A short guide on an introduction to Python.

 Assuming you follow the guide correctly you will create the following .py files: